-The Company's marine transportation segment competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned and owned by United States citizens.
+The Company's marine transportation segment competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned, owned and operated by United States citizens.
 The Jones Act cabotage provisions occasionally come under attack by interests seeking to facilitate foreign flag competition in trades reserved for domestic companies and vessels under the Jones Act.
 The Company believes that continued efforts will be made to modify or eliminate the cabotage provisions of the Jones Act.
 If such efforts are successful, certain elements could have an adverse effect on the Company.
+However, the Company believes that it is unlikely that the current cabotage provisions of the Jones Act would be eliminated or significantly modified in a way that has a material adverse impact on the Company in the foreseeable future.

 The Company has issued guaranties or obtained standby letters of credit and performance bonds supporting performance by the Company and its subsidiaries of contractual or contingent legal obligations of the Company and its subsidiaries incurred in the ordinary course of business.
-The aggregate notional value of these instruments is \$20,133,000 at December 31, 2018, including \$8,179,000 in letters of credit and \$11,954,000 in performance bonds.
+The aggregate notional value of these instruments is \$22,804,000 at December 31, 2019, including \$11,240,000 in letters of credit and \$11,564,000 in performance bonds.
 All of these instruments have an expiration date within two years.
 The Company does not believe demand for payment under these instruments is likely and expects no material cash outlays to occur in connection with these instruments.